-You will need a mirror about the size of a child's hand, preferably within a frame or soft casing so that it can be easily and safely passed around the class.
+You will need a mirror about the size of a child's hand and preferably within a frame or soft casing so that it can easily and safely be passed around a circle of children.
 Place the mirror inside an attractive box with a lid, which will be the initial focus for the activity.